Trevodorax/cook-master/webapp/README.md

 ## create the .env files

-- Find all the .env.example files
+Find all the .env.example files

-- create a .env with the right values for each, located in the same folder as the .env.example
+create a .env with the right values for each, located in the same folder as the .env.example

-## launch the containers
+## run with docker-compose
+### In the api's .env

+Use the database container name in the URL

+### Launch the docker-compose and run migrations

-- `docker-compose up --build`
+`docker-compose up --build`

-## run the migration

-- `docker-compose exec api npx prisma migrate dev --preview-feature`
+`docker-compose exec <backend-container> npx prisma migrate dev --preview-feature`

+## run with npm
+### In the api's .env

+Use 127.0.0.1 for the database instead of the db container name
+### In frontend folder

+`npm install`

+`npm run dev`

+### In api folder

+`npm install`

+`npx prisma generate`

+`npm run db:dev:restart`

+`npm run start:dev`